%20AI%20in%20Data%20Quality_%20Cleansing%2C%20Anomaly%20Detection%20%26%20Lineage.avif)

 Inconsistent data arises when the same information is represented in different ways across datasets.
 This might include variations in naming conventions or conflicting values for the same entity.

 Incompatible data refers to information that cannot be effectively integrated due to differences in format or structure between datasets.
-This issue often arises when merging data from various sources that do not follow the same standards or protocols
+This issue often arises when merging data from various sources that do not follow the same standards or protocols.

-AI-powered data cleansing is an essential tool for improving data quality across various industries.
+AI-powered data cleansing is an essential tool for improving data quality across industries.
 It uses machine learning and advanced algorithms to identify and correct errors, inconsistencies, and missing values in datasets.

 Here are some of the key applications of AI data cleansing in various industries: